The cost of tax evasion, and what we can do (Proverbs 31-9)

 I read a horrifying statistic from @38_degrees this morning: in the UK, £120bn is lost to tax cheats every year.
 That’s 15 times more than benefit cheats cost us!
 As the government tries to pursue benefit fraudsters, but are seemingly reluctant to hear about tax evasion, it turns my stomach as Vodafone dodged a £6bn tax bill and there are rumours that Kraft will take Cadbury’s production abroad for tax evasion reasons.

 Worse still, this is a global problem.
-Christian Aid estimate that Tax evasion costs the lives of 1,000 children a day because big business in those countries weasel their way out of tax, so public services, charities, healthcare and soforth do not get adequate funding.
+Christian Aid estimate that Tax evasion costs the lives of 1,000 children a day (dead link removed) because big business in those countries weasel their way out of tax, so public services, charities, healthcare and soforth do not get adequate funding.
 It’s effectively slavery.

 I volunteer at a charity (Cardiff Foodbank) and regularly speak to people in vulnerable positions.
 Several of them have told me how much harder it’s become to get help recently.
 With this disparity between rich and poor in mind, I’ve signed some online petitions to encourage the government to investigate tax dodging.
-This campaign, for example, seeks to raise the profile of this issue and hold MPs to account.
+This campaign (Dead link removed), seeks to raise the profile of this issue and hold MPs to account.

 I cannot bear to think of people being kept in poverty by our hideous greed.
 I would encourage you, therefore, to make your voice heard.